egelke/aarch64/01. HelloWorld/README.md

 On Windows an application is a function that is called by the OS.
 The application's entry function doesn't have any parameters and as long as you don't call any functions yourself (i.e. your entry function is a _leaf-function_) you simply call `ret` at the end to return to the OS.
 Setting the `w0` registers set the return code of the program, setting it "0" (with the aide of the `wzr` register) tells the outside world that your program finished successfully.

 Calling functions requires some extra work.
 Calling a function is done with the `bl label` instruction which is a mnemonic for "branch link".
 It will not only jump to that code, it will also **update** the `lr` register with the return address of the function (the code right after the `bl label` instruction).
-The `ret` instruction will then "branch" to the `lr` register.
-Funny enough, the `bl` (and variant `blr`) always update the `lr` register, but the `ret` instruction allows you return to addresses in different registers then `lr`.
+The `ret` instruction will then "branch" back to the `lr` register.

-Since all methods use the same `lr` register and there is nothing in the hardware or the OS that keeps track of it, it is up to you safe-keep its value before you use the `bl` instruction.
-If you don't, well then you probably will end up in an endless loop since you return to the wrong address.
-The convention is that you put it on the stack when you enter your function and restore is from stack before you leave your function, as follows:
+Since all methods use the same `lr` register and there is nothing in the hardware or the OS that keeps track of it, it is up to you to safe-keep its value before you use the `bl` instruction.
+If you don't, then you probably end up in an endless loop since you will return to the wrong address.
+The convention is that you put it on the stack when you enter your function and restore is from stack before you leave your function:

 ```asm
 entry: